 Extremely scarce.
 Both sides score for opposing alliances.
 Strategic resource — whichever side is showing scores 5 points for that alliance.
 Defensive denial of these pins is high-value.

-A cup is hollow and hourglass-shaped — narrow in the middle, flared at both ends.
-One side is opaque, the other is transparent.
+A cup is hollow with two halves — one opaque, one transparent (per the v0.1 manual glossary, approximately 3.15″ / 80mm in diameter and 6.5″ / 164.5mm tall).
 Cups stack on top of pins on goals.
 Adding a cup to a goal increases that goal's pin capacity (more cups = more pins can be stacked there).
+The pin and the cup are the same height (both 6.5″), which means a cup placed on a pin covers the pin's upper half exactly.

-The opaque/transparent rule is the one that drives mechanism design:
+The opaque/transparent rule is the one that drives mechanism design (manual rule SC3):

-Pin in transparent side of cup → pin's color is visible → pin scores
+Pin half nested in the transparent half of a cup → scores

-Pin in opaque side of cup → pin's color is hidden → pin does not score
+Pin half nested in the opaque half of a cup → does not score

-This means: if your robot places a cup with the opaque side toward the pin, you've just scored 0 points instead of 5.
+This means: if your robot places a cup with the opaque side toward the pin, the covered half scores 0 instead of 5 (or 10).
 Cup orientation control is mandatory, not optional.
 See Section 4 (Cup Orientation) for how to solve this.

-It also means a defensive play exists: if you can't prevent an opponent from placing a pin, you might be able to top it with a cup's opaque side to block the pin from scoring.
-Whether this is legal depends on the manual's descoring rules.
+It also means a defensive play exists on neutral goals: if you can't prevent an opponent from placing a pin on a neutral goal, you can top it with a cup's opaque side to hide the pin.
+The legality of this is narrowed by SG9 and SG10; details in Section 4.

 Real-world parallel: a cup is shaped like an old-fashioned hourglass timer or a cocktail shaker.
 The narrow middle is the "waist."
 The two ends are wider — one of them you can see through (like a clear plastic side) and the other is solid (like an opaque colored plastic side).
 When the cup sits on a pin, the pin pokes up into one of the ends — the question is which end.